🥝History of New Zealand

 C.F.
 Goldie

-Compare: Lindauer vs. Goldie—both painted Māori portraits with exceptional technical skill, but Lindauer's documentary intent differs from Goldie's romanticized approach.
-If an FRQ asks about colonial representation of Indigenous peoples, these two illustrate the spectrum from respectful record-keeping to problematic mythologizing.
+Compare: Lindauer vs. Goldie.
+Both painted Māori portraits with exceptional technical skill, but Lindauer's documentary intent (often driven by Māori patrons themselves) differs from Goldie's romanticized approach.
+If a question asks about colonial representation of Indigenous peoples, these two illustrate the spectrum from collaborative record-keeping to problematic mythologizing.

 Founding the New Zealand Modernist Movement

 These artists broke from European academic traditions to create distinctly New Zealand visual languages.
-They asked: what does it mean to paint this land, these people, this light—rather than imitating British or French models?
+They asked: what does it mean to paint this land, these people, this light, rather than imitating British or French models?

 Rita Angus